 We love to eat vlita topped with red wine vinegar and olive oil.
 If you would prefer lemon juice to vinegar, go ahead.

-Regardless of what you will top your vlita with, do so only right before serving them.
+Regardless of what you will top your vlita with, do so just before serving them.
 Otherwise, the acid in your vinegar or lemon juice will change the colour your vlita.

 Freezing vlita is a great way to enjoy this green even in the fall and winter months.
 Drain them well after cooking and freeze them in serving size portions in well sealed freezer bags.
 When you are ready to eat them, defrost them, and simply drop the greens into a pot of boiling water (remove from freezer bag) and cook until they are heated through.

 Mia Kouppa: Vlita